 - Place colander in large mixing bowl.
 Carefully, drain peas into colander.
 Reserve cooking liquid in mixing bowl.
 Be careful- if you are using a stainless steel bowl, it will be hot.

-- After soup has fully cooled, pour it through a fine strainer to catch any shells that were not pureed.
-Chill in the fridge until you are ready to serve it.
+- After soup has fully cooled, pour it through a fine strainer to catch any pea shells that were not puréed.
+Chill soup in the fridge until you are ready to serve it.
 Taste.
 Add sugar ( a little at a time) and white pepper to taste.
 Serve with homemade croutons.
 Enjoy.